 Canva vs Photoshop: Online vs Offline Performance

-For people like travel bloggers, niche and authority site owners, or anyone else who plans to work while away from the internet, you'll want a tool that can work offline and online.
+For people like travel bloggers, niche and authority site owners, or anyone else who plans to work while away from your internet connection, you'll want a tool that can work offline and online.

 This means you will need downloadable software that can operate offline, rather than just a browser-based or SaaS solution.

 Canva is at an extreme disadvantage when it comes to working offline.
-Because Canva is a SaaS solution, there is no offline version you can use during those times you don't have the internet.
+Because Canva is a SaaS solution, there is no offline version you can use during those times you don't have internet connection.

 This means you will be unable to work offline and instead will have to wait until you have a connection to resume what you're doing.
 There are also no announced plans to create an offline version anytime soon.